 Personal Counseling - In addition to staff members who have counseling backgrounds, Eureka College contracts through Tazwood Center for Wellness to provide counseling services for students.
 Counseling services are provided to both residential and commuter students (free of charge).
 The service runs the duration of the academic school year.
 Counselors are on hand to discuss a variety of issues: depression, stress, family problems, alcohol and other drug issues, anxiety, relationships, eating disorders, etc. Sometimes it simply helps to talk to someone who is removed from the situation.
-42 The service is completely confidential.
+The service is completely confidential.
 The College doesn't know who is using the service.
 Tazwood Center for Wellness will meet with students in a private location on campus.
-They will be available to hold sessions on the following days/times: Mondays 4:30-7:30pm; Thursdays 12:15-2:15pm.
 Call Tazwood Center for Wellness at (309) 347-5522 to set up an appointment.
 Identify yourself as a Eureka College student.